tilschuenemann/tmdb-async-movies/README.md

   --lax                 Use if TMDB ID lookup should fall back to title only (instead of year+title).
 Results may not be as accurate.
   --language [LANGUAGE]
                         ISO-639-1 language shortcode for specifying result language.
 Defaults to en_US.
-  --eager               Using this will refetch all IDs and metadata without caching anything.
+  --eager               Using this will refetch all IDs and metadata without accessing the cache.
 ```

 ## Features